sonata-project/SonataUserBundle/Resources/doc/reference/introduction.rst

  - ``EasyExtends``: allows to generate Application level model
  - ``Features``: User profile dashboard, user profile menu, Google Authenticator support, ...

-The roles to be assigned to users are splitted in 2 parts:
+The roles to be assigned to users are split into 2 parts:

  - **editable:** the roles the current user is allowed to assign to other users (permission or role ``MASTER``)